-If you are considering requesting a substantial variance, you should coordinate with assigned legal counsel and the agency labor advisor.
+Contracting Officers who are considering requesting a substantial variance should coordinate with assigned legal counsel and the agency labor advisor.
 The agency labor advisor submits any request.

-Subpart 522.13-Disabled Veterans and Veterans of the Vietnam Era
+Subpart 522.13-Special Disabled Veterans, Veterans of the Vietnam Era, and Other Eligible Veterans

-522.1303 Waivers.
+522.1305 Waivers.